wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

     control access to entities for different users within your organization.

--   **Access your Dynamics 365 Data** - Data from your Dynamics 365
+-   **Access your Dynamics 365 Data** - If you use Dynamics 365, data
-    application is also stored within the Common Data Service allowing you to quickly build apps which leverage your Dynamics 365 data and extend your apps using Power Apps.
+    from your Dynamics 365 application is also stored within Common Data Service allowing you to quickly build apps which leverage your Dynamics 365 data and extend your apps using Power Apps.

 -   **Rich metadata** - Data types and relationships are leveraged directly within Power Apps.